Mandolin-banjo: Banjolin versus banjo-mandolin

 The banjolin is different from the banjo-mandolin in the number of strings that it has.
 Banjolins today are supposed to have four strings instead of 8 strings (in courses or pairs).
-However, that distinction is not universal; the banjolin name was patented in 1885 by John Farris for an instrument with 8 strings.
+However, that distinction is not universal; John Farris patented an instrument with 8 strings calling it a banjolin by name in 1885.
 The Farris banjolin was offered in soprano, alto, tenor, and bass models.
 However, he "converted it to a four-string instrument," maintaining the mandolin and violin scale length and tuning (GDAE).

 Banjo hybrids normally take their names from the Banjo- prefix, and then the second half of the other instrument's name, such as banjocello, banjo guitar, and banjo ukulele which implies the banjolin is a sort of mandolin/banjo hybrid.
 In the advertisement, Farris did not mention where the name came from, but did say that it was "fingered like the violin."

 In the United States, the term "melody banjo" was often used for four-string mandolin-banjos, which lacked the jazz-orchestra volume of the double-string instruments, but escaped their problems with tuning and overtones.